These little treats show up whenever Czechs throw a family party! They are called Obložené chlebíčky, or in English, open-faced sandwiches.

 - hard cheese

 You can use various kinds of cheese, salami, ham, or vegetables.
-Sprinkle the egg slices with sweet ground paprika or chili flakes for a nice effect.
+For a nice touch, sprinkle the egg slices with sweet ground paprika or chili flakes for a nice contrast—maybe not the most traditional, but it is a trick from my mom!

 Tried this recipe?